KushalManikonda/ODA_HYP7/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute with proper attribution.

 Contact
-Team Name: ODA Team Leader: Kushal Manikonda
+Team Name: ODA

 Team Members:
+Kushal Manikonda
+P Sai Siddharth

-I Aravind
+I Akira Aravind
 K Sai Revanth
 D Priyansh

 College: Vasavi College of Engineering Hackathon: HACK YOUR PATH 7.0

 Mobile: +91 9959583328